longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 stopped.
 Then it can sleep successfully for both supported mem_sleep modes (`s2idle`, deep), but only wakes up again for `s2idle`.

+So first task is to get the latest Linux Kernel which at the time of writing is 6.0 (release candidate still).
+It can be installed easily thanks to the [Ubuntu Mainline Kernel PPA](https://kernel.ubuntu.com/~kernel-ppa/mainline/) - but there is a problem - like described in the microphone issue above, at the time of writing ZFS for linux does not support Kernel 6.0.
+So i backported the few relevant compatibility fixes from [here](https://github.com/openzfs/zfs/pull/13886) and rebuilt an updated zfs-onlinux package (find the packaging [here](https://github.com/longsleep/zfs-linux-deb).
+That makes Kernel 6.0 run quite nicely, and for this is a requirement for the suspend workaround described below.

 Waking up from `s2idle` requires the latest firmware to be insalled.
 I fetched `linux-firmware-20220913` which is the newest at the time of writing and it recently got updates for the amdgpu files.